Dogs have an innate desire and need to chew. Unfortunately, they’re not always great at picking the best things to chew on. This is where you come in.

 Our Favorite Dog Dental Chews

 The Virbac C.E.T.
 VeggieDent Chews are great because they have been clinically proven to help control tartar (and have the VOHC Seal of Acceptance to prove it).
 As for rawhides, Virbac C.E.T.
 Enzymatic Oral Hygiene Chews contain no artificial coloring and are made from carefully selected hides.
 These chews also include a powerful and beneficial enzyme called glucose oxidase, which helps protect your dog's teeth by breaking down the sugars that disease-causing bacteria feed on.
-You can buy them online or get them from your veterinarian.
+You can buy them online or get them from your veterinarian. *See our note below for a general word of caution about rawhides.

 Our Favorite Fetch and Tug-of-War Toys